matthias-blomme/ad-project-document/book/src/poc_server.md

   - Accessible at `http://localhost:8000/api/`.

 ## Production
 In this project, there is no production environment.

 There is only a test environment that will run on your local machine.
 That's why it's important that the gitlab-ci.yml file is correctly configured to push the docker image to the howest docker registry.

 In the end the test environment will pull all images from the howest docker registry and run the Adria solution.

 ## Build Pipeline
-- The build pipeline is pre-configured with:
+- The build pipeline is partially pre-configured:
   - Executes unit tests on every push to the main branch.
   - Generates a SonarQube analysis.